 One can compare this to backpacking around the world.
 Where your focus is on freedom and flexibility, you leave the comforts of your home, throwing caution to the wind and jumping on a plane full of excitement but apprehension about what to expect.
 The wiser you get, the more you realise how important having a well-crafted itinerary will eliminate the unknown and invite more options and opportunities; this is how a vision will serve you.

 So, let’s look at how you can create your vision.

 Get clear with what sets your business apart.

-We talked about getting clarity with “who you are” in the blog post LINK HERE “3 Ways you can re-invent yourself without looking like an amateur” I encourage you to explore this stage first to get absolute clarity with your purpose and your direction.
+We talked about getting clarity with “who you are” in the blog post LINK HERE “5 Ways you can re-invent your brand” I encourage you to explore this stage first to get absolute clarity with your purpose and direction.

 Have you tested your idea and that it is profitable?

-If you haven’t then perhaps consider the following?
+If you still need to, consider the following.

 - Elicit feedback.
 For example, I tested my area of expertise by working with pro-bono clients.

 Ask yourself the following?